firdausthedev/python-unit-test/readme.md

 - :x: database :orange_book:
 - :x: the network :signal_strength:

-4. The convention for unit test file in python is test\_["thing being tested"].py
+4. The naming convention for unit test file in python is test\_["thing being tested"].py